xsco/libdjinterop/README.md

 * Beat grids
 * Hot cues
 * Loops
-* Engine library formats for the following firmware versions:
+* Engine library formats for the following database schema versions:
-  * Firmware 1.0.0 (schema 1.6.0)
+  * Schema 1.6.0 (used by firmware 1.0.0)
-  * Firmware 1.0.3 (schema 1.7.1)
+  * Schema 1.7.1 (used by firmware 1.0.3)

 What is not supported (yet):